m-marini/actd/readme.md

 # ACTD

-ACTD is a library that implements the Temporal Difference reinforcement learning algorithm based on Actor/Critic method with Artificial Neural Network.
+ACTD is a scala library that implements the Temporal Difference reinforcement learning algorithm based on Actor/Critic method with Artificial Neural Network.

 # Getting Started